TBBCF research grants have helped thousands

 He gathered a group of brilliant people and formed the Scientific Advisory Board.
 He recruited Michael Morin, “a card-carrying cancer biologist” at Pfizer who is now president and chief scientific officer of Immunome Inc., and John LaMattina, who was president of Global Research and Development at Pfizer who brought his organizational skills and kept the group focused and on track.
 He also brought on board Susan Logan, Norma’s sister-in-law, an associate professor at New York University Medical Center, and her husband Michael Garabedian, professor and course director at NYU Medical, for their academic expertise.

 “From the start, the group worked well together,” he said.

-“We are blessed to have an outstanding SAB that provides TBF with tremendous guidance as to which proposals offer the most promise,” said LaMattina.
+“We are blessed to have an outstanding SAB that provides TBBCF with tremendous guidance as to which proposals offer the most promise,” said LaMattina.

 Each member reviews and rates a set of applications.
 Then they come together virtually to review the best, narrow the field, and conduct interviews.
 The group is looking for new ideas for detection, treatment, prevention, and ultimately a cure for breast cancer.